2025 Wildflower Lab:

 This is a free opportunity.
 There is no cost to apply or participate.

+The Wildflower Lab is intended for early-career composers who are actively seeking feedback and advice on a recent piece, work-in-progress, or compositional idea.
 We are actively seeking applications from composers who do not have regular access to performer feedback, and who are female, transgender, nonbinary, and/or genderqueer in the early stages of their professional careers (defined as having not received a commission of more than $5,000).
+Although there is no maximum age to participate, we expect that the majority of participants will be between the ages of 18 and 35.

 We invite submissions of works-in-progress, sketches, and/or completed pieces.
 Submissions must be clearly notated and copy-edited (see example works here).
 We ask that you submit a maximum of 10 minutes of music.
 If you would like to submit a longer piece, please specify an excerpt that you would like to focus on for this session.